keitaroinc/ckanext-saml2auth/README.md

 ## Requirements

-This extension works with CKAN 2.9+.
+This extension works with CKAN 2.10+
+Note: For CKAN 2.9 or older use v1.3.0 or older versions.

 ## Installation